Signed in as:

 (See 2020 student work here)

-In 2021, we will be shifting away from the BioBlitz model to insure a full documenting of the city’s biodiversity throughout the year.
+In 2023, we will continue to shift away from the BioBlitz model to insure a full documenting of the city’s biodiversity throughout the year.
 Like before, we will be utilizing the iNaturalist platform encouraging any community member who would like to explore their city.
-The Jersey City Urban Ecology Study 2021 is live and active in iNaturalist.
+The Jersey City Urban Ecology Study 2023 is live and active in iNaturalist.
 To contribute to the project, please follow the instructions below.
 By the end of the year we hope to document even more species than last year with more engaged community scientists.

 To contribute to the project: